 - Turn on your AV Receiver and switch to its HDMI input

 - Press the Source button on your AV Receiver to select the projector as an input source

-Once all of this is done and you’re sure everything is set up correctly, turn on both devices and check if you see any image on the screen.
+Once all of this is done and you’re sure everything is set up correctly, turn on both devices and check if you see any images on the screen.
 If not switch inputs or cables until you find one that works for both devices – then congratulations!
 You’ve successfully connected your projector to AV Receiver.

 Connecting Projector to a Home Theater Sound System

-The process of connecting a home theatre sound system to projector is one that can be done with ease.
+The process of connecting a home theatre sound system to the projector is one that can be done with ease.
 For this, it is best to have an AV receiver with at least two HDMI inputs.

 If your home theatre sound system has at least one HDMI input, you can connect the projector by simply connecting the HDMI cable from the projector to the audio/video receiver.
 The AV receivers send pictures to the projector and sound to the speakers.